Umami-TD/Umami_TD/README.md

 ## Citation

-If you use Umami_TD in your research work, please cite it.
+If you use Umami_TD in your research work, please cite it (https://doi.org/10.1021/acs.jafc.4c00187).

 ## Contact